agilly/lao_bytecode/www/SDG.md

 # Bridging the Digital Divide in Agriculture: Displaying Lao Script on Simple Digital Systems

+Author: Oisín Conlon

 ## The Challenge: Unlocking Sustainable Farming in Laos